NowTHINK!AboutIt

 The Accepted Norm

-Of course, when everyone is doing the wrong thing (gossiping, fudging on income taxes, little white lies) without being challenged it becomes a neutral issue.
+Of course, when everyone is doing the wrong thing (gossiping, fudging on income taxes, little white lies) without being challenged, it becomes a neutral issue.
 We feel normal, not wrong, doing these things.
-They cease to become critical issues self assessment.
+They cease to become critical issues in self-assessment.

-We develop an averaged but inaccurate sense of good or bad.
+We develop an average but inaccurate sense of how good or bad we are.

 Getting Caught